IBM/vision-hzn/README.md

 ```
 6. Logout and login back in for docker group to become effective.

+7. This step applies to Ubuntu VM + P100 and NOT Jetson NVidia Xavier NX.

-7. Install/update nvidia driver on the VM.
+   Install/update nvidia driver on the VM.
 Verify that the following command works and shows similar output.
 If not then may follow steps outlined below to fix.
 ```
 nvidia-docker run --rm nvidia/cuda:10.2-base-ubuntu18.04 nvidia-smi
 ```